TOP Go to the main content section

 A Dreamy Purple-and-White Carpet —Brazilian Iris B

-Although each flower lasts only half a day to one day, new buds continue to develop throughout May.
+Although each flower lasts for only half a day to a full day, new buds continue to develop throughout May.
 Visitors may want to take some time to enjoy a walk and the blossoms.
-If you missed the purple romance of jacarandas before in Tianmu, be sure not to miss this purple-and-white early-summer scene.
+If you missed the romantic purple jacarandas in Tianmu earlier this season, be sure not to miss this purple-and-white early-summer scene.

 Gallery